jwcarr/hethom/README.md

 - If you just want to get your hands on a CSV file, check `data/exp.csv`

+- If you want to look at the statistical models, check `code/model_exp1.py` and `code/model_exp2.py`

+- If you want to see how the figures were made, check `code/build_figures.py`

 - If you want to inspect the experiment code, check `experiment/server.js` and `experiment/client/client.js`

-- If you want to look at the statistical models, check `code/model_exp1.py` and `code/model_exp2.py`
+- If you want to listen to the spoken word forms, check `experiment/client/words/`

 Replicating the analyses